What is a Safari Lodge All About?

-The Safari Lodge experience is a luxurious one where everything is taken care of whilst you spend your days on safari, relaxing poolside and indulging in delectable food and wine.
-Going on safari is no doubt one of the most amazing holidays you could choose.
+The Safari Lodge experience is a luxurious one because everything is taken care of for you.
+For instances, you are on a safari trip, relaxing at poolside and indulging in delicious food and wine without lifting a finger.
+Experiencing a safari lodge holiday is one of the best things you will ever do.

-At Shamwari Private Game Reserve, located in the malaria free Eastern Cape of South Africa, guests are treated like royalty.
-With several unique offerings and an Explorer Camp in the summer season, guests are spoilt for choice.
-A recent guest shared her Safari Lodge experience with us.
+At Shamwari Private Game Reserve, located in the malaria-free Eastern Cape of South Africa, guests are treated like royalty.
+With a number of unique offerings guests are spoilt for choice.
+A recent guest shares her Safari Lodge experience with us.
+Rede here!

 Arriving at our Safari Lodge, Shamwari